ChahineBA/AI-VOICE-ASSISTANT/README.md

 - Supports modular functionalities, such as temperature control, which can be extended or customized.

 ## 🔮 Future Enhancements:
-- 🌍 Multi-Language Support: Handle multiple languages for broader accessibility.
+- 🌍 **Multi-Language Support**: Handle multiple languages for broader accessibility.
-- 🏡 Smart Home Integration: Control a variety of IoT devices beyond temperature.
+- 🏡 **Smart Home Integration**: Control a variety of IoT devices beyond temperature.
-- 🎨 Customization: Allow users to personalize the assistant’s voice and response style.
+- 🎨 **Customization**: Allow users to personalize the assistant’s voice and response style.

 ##🤝 Contributing
 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.
 For major updates, open an issue to discuss your idea first.